 Your Current Washer is Not the Right One Anymore

 Your family size and laundry needs may change over the years.
 If a compact top-load washer was okay for your smaller household for the past few years, you may need a bigger washing machine capacity to accommodate your additional laundry requirements.

 Your Washing Machine is Already 10 Years Old

 Older washers and dryers will need frequent repairs as they are more susceptible to damage.
 Older washing machine models cost more to repair as their parts are expensive.
 In this case, it’s worth investing in a new washing machine model with better performance and energy efficiency.

 The Best Washing Machine Investment

-When buying a new washing machine, it’s vital to check the new appliance’s capacity, its available wash settings, energy efficiency, and a myriad of features that can help you with your laundry requirements.
+When buying a new washing machine, it’s vital to check the new appliance’s capacity, its available wash settings, energy efficiency, and a myriad of other features that can help you with your laundry requirements.

 Have a compact space?
 Try a washer-dryer combo to save more space while maximising its efficiency.
 Browse through Megafurniture’s collection of washers and dryers from the best washing machine brands in Singapore.